Search

 4. St. John’s Wort

 Look for a tea with this herb in it to potentially aid with hormone issues related to menopause.
 St. John’s Wort is known to increase levels of serotonin and dopamine, which means it also may be helpful for anxiety and depression caused by a hormone imbalance.
-This herb is a powerful one, though, and does not react well with some medications, so be sure to talk to your doctor before sipping on a tea with this in it.
+This herb is powerful, though, and may interact with some medications, so be sure to talk to your doctor before sipping a tea with it.

 5. Chaste Tree Berry